 In addition, a narrow lot home is forced to be different through necessity, leading to striking design features that aren’t so common.

-Narrow lot homes need not compromise on quality with a design like the Wordsworth by Plunkett Homes – a 10m block on 300sqm – a slim fit that still boasts 4 bedrooms, 2 bathrooms, double garage, spacious kitchen, alfresco and activity room.
+Narrow lot homes need not compromise on quality with a design like the San Sebastian – a 10m block on 280sqm – a slim fit that still boasts 3 bedrooms, 2 bathrooms, double garage, spacious kitchen and scullery, study, second lounge room and alfresco.
 The design also shows the thought that goes into utilising as much space as possible – such as the stair case having a storage area underneath it.

 2. Smarter Space Maximisation (Flexibility of Building a Two Storey Home)

 Builders are taking the perceived size restrictions of narrow lots and turning them into advantages by making use of space in innovative ways.
 The challenge with a narrow lot home is to ensure that the comfort and livability of the design is up to (if not better) than standard of typical 4x2 home designs.

 More often the case, this challenge can be met with building a two storey home, which is a smart way to capitalise on limited space and keep the backyard, without compromising on your lifestyle.

 By planning open plan living areas and taking advantage of storage opportunities (like turning space underneath the stairs into a shelving unit), building a two storey home can help maximise space and give you that swimming pool or family backyard for cricket you have always wanted.